 Cervical cancer disproportionately affects women in developing countries with more than 85% of cases occurring in low- and middle-income countries.
 The WHO recommends two doses of HPV vaccine for girls aged 9 to 14 years, and three doses for girls aged 15 years and older and those who are immune compromised or HIV positive (regardless of age).
 Although HPV vaccines are highly effective in preventing precancerous lesions, which are the necessary precursor to cervical cancer, uptake to date in low-resource settings such as The Gambia has been limited due to logistical barriers, costs, and vaccine availability.

-The current supply of HPV vaccines provided to Gavi from manufacturers is insufficient to meet demand in 2020 and 2021.
-Some Gavi-eligible countries have or will have to postpone multi-age cohort vaccinations so all approved countries can start vaccinations for a single-age cohort initially.
+The current supply of HPV vaccines provided to Gavi from manufacturers is insufficient to meet demand through 2023.
+Some Gavi-eligible countries have postponed multi-age cohort vaccinations so all approved countries can start vaccinations for a single-age cohort initially.
 The Gambia’s girls are now protected but more equitable, transparent global allocation of the limited HPV vaccine supply to countries according to public health considerations would improve access to those most at risk, particularly for girls in the countries where the burden of cervical cancer is greatest.
 PATH supports the Strategic Advisory Group of Experts (SAGE) in immunization in its call for a dialogue on global access to HPV vaccine.